Weighted Combinatorial Laplacian and its Application to Coverage Repair in Sensor Networks: Results and Applications

 In this section, we present a more continuous, parameter-free coverage repair algorithm using the weighted combinatorial Laplacian.
 Since the weighted Laplacian can measure the "almost holes", there does not have to be combinatorially well-defined holes in the simplicial complex.
 Hence we can take our simplicial complex to be just a contractible complex (a hole-free complex), and thus, as opposed to the case of using Vietoris-Rips complex (or Čech complex), the algorithm does not depend on the particular choice of $\epsilon$.
 Another advantage of using weighted Laplacian is the fact that the extremal eigenvalues are naturally piece-wise smooth functions of weights, and this gives an obvious candidate for an algorithm, that is, the gradient descent of the extremal eigenvalues with respect to the weights.
 If we define the weights to be again smooth functions of positions of the mobile robots in the plane, then we have a piece-wise smooth function that measures the significance of holes with respect to the positions of sensors.

 Let us now be more specific.
-Given a set $S$ of points embedded in the Euclidean plane $\R^2$, we construct a 2-dimensional contractible complex $D(S)$ by the \text{Delaunay triangulation}, that is, the triangulation on $S$ such that the open disk bounded by the circumcircle of any triangle of $D$ does not contain any point in $S$.
-In fact, the use of Delaunay triangulation (or its dual, the \textit{Voronoi partition}) has been a natural choice for sensor coverage problems; for example, see \cite{Cortes}, \cite{Luciano}.
+Given a set $S$ of points embedded in the Euclidean plane $\R^2$, we construct a 2-dimensional contractible complex $D$ by the \text{Delaunay triangulation}, that is, the triangulation on $S$ such that the open disk bounded by the circumcircle of any triangle of $D$ does not contain any point in $S$.
+In fact, the use of Delaunay triangulation (or its dual, the \textit{Voronoi partition}) has been a natural choice for sensor coverage problems; for example, see \citep{Cortes}, \citep{Luciano}.
 We let the weight of each edge be the inverse of the Euclidean length of it in $\R^2$ and then let the weight of a 2-simplex be the product of the weights of its boundary, that is,

 for each 2-simplex $\{v_0, v_1, v_2\} \in D$.
-Under the assumption that the weight of the edge is always greater than 1 (which is possible by scaling the embedding as necessary), this choice of weight satisfy the filtration condition introduced in Section 4, and thus the resulting weighted simplicial complex $X$ has all the properties shown in the section.
-We then compute the first weighted Laplacian operator $\Tilde{\mathcal{L}}^{\textit{up}}_1(X)$, its eigenvector $v$ corresponding to the non-zero smallest eigenvalue $\lambda$, and the gradient $d\lambda/d S$ of $\lambda$ with respect to the embedding of $S$.
+Under the assumption that the weight of the edge is always greater than 1 (which is possible by scaling the embedding as necessary), this choice of weight satisfy the filtration condition introduced in Section~\ref{sec:weighted-laplacian}, and thus the resulting weighted simplicial complex $X$ has all the properties shown in the section.
+We then compute the first weighted Laplacian operator $\Tilde{\mathcal{L}}_1(X)$, its eigenvector $v$ corresponding to the non-zero smallest eigenvalue $\lambda$, and the gradient $d\lambda/d S$ of $\lambda$ with respect to the embedding of $S$.
 Note that we need $v$ to compute the gradient because $d\lambda / d\Tilde{\mathcal{L}}_1(X)=vv^T$.
-We can then update the embedding $S$ according to $d\lambda/d S$, and
+We can then update the embedding $S$ by the positive scalar multiple of $d\lambda/d S$, and therefore obtains the following algorithm:

-In Algorithm 1, \textit{DelaunayTriangulation}$(S)$ is the subroutine that computes the Delaunay triangulation based on the embedding $S$ of points in $\R^2$, and $\Tilde{\mathcal{L}}_1(D, S)$ is the subroutine that computes the weighted Laplacian matrix.
+Here, \textit{DelaunayTriangulation}$(S)$ is the subroutine that computes the Delaunay triangulation based on the embedding $S$ of points in $\R^2$, and $\Tilde{\mathcal{L}}_1(D, S)$ is the subroutine that computes the weighted Laplacian matrix.
 A computational result of the algorithm with 80 iterations is shown in Figure \ref{coverage repair}.